GetStream/stream-cli/README.md

 > - The command invocation is `stream-cli chat [verb-noun] [args] [options]` instead of `stream [verb:noun] [args] [options]`.
 The most obvious change is using dash instead of colon.
 We also added the `chat` keyword to preserve domain for our other product [Feeds](https://getstream.io/activity-feeds/).
 > - The 1.0.0 Go version's feature set is matching the old one.
 But if you miss anything, feel free to open an issue.

 Stream's Command Line Interface (CLI) makes it easy to create and manage your [Stream](https://getstream.io) apps directly from the terminal.
-Currently, only Chat is supported; however, the ability to manage Feeds will be coming soon.
+It supports both Chat and Feeds, including a unified `import` command for data imports.

 # 📚 Documentation
 The full documentation is deployed to [GitHub Pages](https://getstream.github.io/stream-cli/).